 This website is designed to help our district clubs learn about the new grant system, meet the requirements for qualifying for a grant and then applying for a grant.

 District Grants may be used for local community or international projects.
-They are intended for smaller projects; completion within twelve months and do not require an international partner, but still require active Rotarian involvement.
+They are intended for smaller projects; completion within twelve months and do not require an international partner, but active Rotarian involvement is strongly encouraged when possible.

 Global Grant Scholarships